Catered halls with en suite rooms

 Each catered hall of residence has a dining room and a dedicated catering team.
 Students are only able to eat in their own hall, although it is possible to pay for invited guests to join any hall meal for a small fee.
 You will also have access to a small communal kitchen to prepare light meals and snacks.

-Agnes Blackadder Hall serves 15 meals per week with breakfast, lunch and dinner served Monday to Friday.
+Agnes Blackadder Hall serves 19 meals per week with breakfast, lunch and dinner served Monday to Friday, and breakfast lunch only at the weekends.

 David Russell Apartments serves 14 meals per week with breakfast and dinner served on weekdays, and breakfast and lunch only at the weekends.